French Apple Cake [Gluten Free]

 Spread the batter evenly in the prepared pan and top with granulated sugar.

-Bake until golden brown and cake tester is clean.
+Bake until golden brown.
 Cool the pan on a wire rack before serving.

 FAQs